| The Tau Cross

 the rich, the powerful, the nobility despising worldly honors to clothe themselves in a

-poor and humble habit. "
+poor and humble habit. " We may assume that

 the simple and poor habit worn by those first tertiaries of Florence, who assisted the